Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 * argv[1]: XCLBIN - the name of the Xilinx binary container where the PL kernels are precompiled.

-#### Step 3: Open XCLBIN and Create Data Mover Kernel Handles
+### Step 3: Open XCLBIN and Create Data Mover Kernel Handles
-At this step, the A72 application loads the XCLBIN binary file and creates the data mover kernels to be executed on the Versal device.
+At this step, the A72 application loads the XCLBIN binary file and creates the data mover kernels to be executed on the Versal ACAP.
 This process consists of two steps:

 *Step 3.1* loads the XCLBIN binary file (passed to the main using `argv[1]` argument) using `load_xclbin` function (which calls the `xrtDeviceLoadXclbin` XRT function).